by Dr. Mark Wiley

 What’s more, headaches encompass physical, physiological and emotional dimensions.
 In short, they are complex structures that need a comprehensive approach to achieve their banishment.

-The reason I ask is because that’s how I felt every day for over three decades.
+Since the Source is unknown, the reason I ask is because that’s how I felt every day for over three decades.
 But, during this time, I was also deeply involved in martial arts and traditional spiritual practices so I kept telling myself, “I’m the King of Pain.
 I can take this.
 I can wait it out and defeat it.”

 It struck from behind like a truck slamming into a wall.
 Pain seared through my head as effortlessly as a chainsaw glides through balsawood.
 My head felt like it was being crushed from the outside and pushed apart from the inside at the same time.
 At the same time, it was like someone was jamming a screwdriver into my right eye, and a rock was being wedged under the base of my skull.
 Shivers, cold sweats and shaky knees forced me to drop in pain, gasping for air.